insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

 A massive shout-out to our three-person team for pulling this together, and special thanks to the entire trucking community for the incredible passion and feedback.
 * Developed natively on Ubuntu 26.04 LTS
-* Mod testing powered by the sk-zk Extractor tool
-* Built using the official SCS Uploader tool running under Proton
-* Thank you to SCS Software for the robust modding ecosystem
+* Thank you to SCS Software for letting us nod
 **Soli Deo Gloria**

----
 ---

 ## 📜 Complete Mod Genesis & Release History